 For millennia, humans have settled in floodplains in order to till fertile soils, use the flat terrain for settlements, gain easy and safe access to water and use rivers for transport.
 Whereas riverine floods are natural phenomena that have always occurred, in recent times, humans have become more exposed to flood risk as encroachment into flood plains and lack of flood response plans increase the damage potential.
 Much of Kenya is vulnerable to flooding including the lower riparian counties such as Garissa due to its location along the River Tana flood plain.
-Increased incidences of flooding will continue to displace communities, livestock and wildlife, will adversely affect food and potable water sources and may also compromise sanitation situation and built infrastructure such as roads in the county.
+Increased incidences of flooding will adversely affect potable water sources and may also compromise sanitation situation and infrastructure in the county.